The Beginners Guide to Homeschooling

 Homeschool curriculum ranges from free to the thousands.
 Even if the curriculum is free, you have to take into account the purchase of at least basic school supplies.
 Whether you choose free or paid, I would suggest buying the most basic and the least amount of supplies necessary to start off with.
 As you continue the homeschool journey, you will find what supplies best suit your family.

-- One of the reasons I suggested to give yourself at least a week to choose curriculum was both for cost and quality.
-As you read about different types of curriculum, try to find one that your children can understand, but with a challenge as well.
+One of the reasons I suggested giving yourself at least a week to choose a curriculum was both for cost and quality.
+Try to find one that fits your child’s learning style so they can understand it, yet still, be challenged.
 They will be more successful when they realize they are familiar with some content.
-This will give them confidence to learn the new stuff.
+This will give them the confidence to learn new stuff.

 Am I qualified?